s3ql/s3ql/README.txt

 About S3QL
 -----------

 S3QL is a file system that stores all its data online.
-It supports online storage services like Amazon S3 as well as arbitrary FTP or SFTP servers.
-It effectively provides you with a hard disk of infinite capacity that can be accessed from any computer with internet access.
+It supports Amazon S3 as well as arbitrary SFTP servers and effectively provides you with a hard disk of infinite capacity that can be accessed from any computer with internet access.

 S3QL has been designed mainly for backup and archival purposes and many of its features are especially geared towards this.
 However, since S3QL is providing a